 - Letter [written on a cigarette packet] from Gallipoli written by Julius Farquhar Wallace MacLeod, June 1915.

 - Bravest of the brave [cigarette card]: Captain Hugo Vivian Hope Throssell

 - James Leslie Turner World War I postcards collection, 1915 - 1918

 - Please search the catalogue using the terms WW1 Centenary Project to find many more ANZAC materials in the State Library collections.

-For more stories from the State Library and the State Records Office, follow @statelibrarywa and @staterecordsofficewa on Facebook and @statelibrarywa on Instagram.
+For more stories from the State Library and the State Records Office, follow @statelibrarywa and @staterecordsofficewa on Facebook.

 Recorded live on ABC Radio Perth on 23 April 2021.

 [Segment introduction.
 Male voice asking, “What is history?”]

 [Suspense instrumental music in the background]

 [Different voices saying “Nothing will save the Governor General... something revolving.... that’s one small step for... the world keeps revolving... just a little bit of history repeating, repeating, repeating....]